KIERA OSMENT - BIO

 In recent times Kiera has supported Clare Teal, Eleanor McEvoy and Edwina Hayes, Kast Off Kinks and Kevin Mark Trail.
 In 2013 she was on the longlist for Glastonburys Emerging talent completion and won best vocalist at the Song Academy Song Competition in London.

 Kiera is very driven and likes to play live as much as she can.
-She is often seen dragging her parents around from venue to festival (she copes better with the late nights than they do!)
+She is often seen dragging her parents around from venue to festival.
 She has played at The Bedford and The Troubadour in London, The Fleece in Bristol.
 Locally, The Plough Arts Centre, Queens Theatre, South Devon Arts Centre as well as many pubs, clubs, hotels and restaurants throughout the Southwest.
 She has also played at many Festivals including Brisfest in 2013, Maker Festival, Cornwall Folk Festival, Tiverton Balloon And Music Festival and The Llama Festival.
 This year she is looking forward to Supporting Kast Off Kinks again, playing at The Godney Gathering, Watchet Music Festival and other smaller festivals.

 Quote’s from the audience:

 “Kiera has a depth of lyrics of that of a person who is belied of their age – an old soul in a young body perhaps” Llama Festival.

 “When I saw you for first time at Riverside and was blown away, you really have such talent.
 Your music is deep soulful and melancholic.
 It evokes emotion.”

 “You are connected with your music in such a unique way, that a live performance adds to songs in a way that cannot be described, only experienced.”